shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

  - ID-2.10: Cache (excluded dogpile)
  - ID-2.11: Trust

-####ID-3: Persistence Storage (Not done)
+####ID-3: Persistence Storage

  - ID-3.1: SQL Backend
  - ID-3.2: LDAP Backend

-####ID-4: System (Not done)
+####ID-4: System

  - ID-4.1: Web server – WSGI server
  - ID-4.2: SSL server
- - ID-4.3 Operating system
+ - ID-4.3: Operating system
  - ID-4.4: Dependencies ( PyPI, python packages) httplib2, requirements.txt
+ - ID-4.5: Execution Environment

 ####Name: ID-5: External
   - ID-5.1: External Auth system (only REMOTE_USER checked)

-(Note: The naming of asset and component is sometimes same.
-There are distinction between asset and component: an asset is something which has value and has a state.
+(Note: The naming of asset and component is same for some cases.
+There are distinctions between an asset and a component: an asset is something which has value and has a state.
 Component or proxies on the other hand manipulates /performs operation on top of asset.
-E.g., Trust is an asset – meaning it defines a relational state while ‘Trust component’ is the process to generate Trust asset)
+E.g., Trust is an asset – it defines a relational state while ‘Trust component’ is the process doing operation on top of Trust asset)

 ----------
 <a name="excluded"/>